-Let’s take a closer look at the Bowflex Max Trainers and ProForm HIIT Trainers (formerly known as the CardioHIIT Trainers.)
+Let’s take a closer look at the Bowflex Max Trainers and ProForm SMART HIIT Trainers (formerly known as the CardioHIIT Trainers or plain HIIT Trainers.)
 Both machines use a vertical elliptical / stair-climber motion to allow the user to burn more calories in less time.
 There are some significant differences between the models that might help you choose which will work best for your body and budget.

 Ways They Are Similar